wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

     *   (b) if no time is specified, until it is revoked under [section 99][114].

-    (7) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who contravenes an order made under subsection (2).
+    (7) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who contravenes an order made under subsection (2).

     Compare: 1995 No 95 ss 106(1)--(5), 142(1)(d)

+    Section 95(7): amended, on 1 July 2013, by [section 413][290] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 96 Clarifications concerning section 95